-Leading Change: International Federations and the Future of Women's Coaching
+Leading Change: International Federations and the Future of Women in Coaching

 This project explores how three International Federations (IFs) of Sport develop women’s coaching and leadership opportunities.